Med-ELOMARI/Linkedin_Promoter/README.md

 - Make sure to check if you're connected or not because There no Test are done by the script (This version ).
 - You can change the times of retry from **MAX_CLICK_TRIES** .
 - when you choose an option you can enter the maximum namber of accounts to add (Maybe more some times) .
-- in the second choice (**Add By your own keywords and interest**) you can type as much you want of keywords seprated by a "+"  .
+- in the second choice (**Add By your own keywords and interest**) you can type as much you want of keywords seprated by a plus sign (+)  .
-- You can play around with these arguments like making it headless or changing loging level it's on your court now ;) :
+- You can play around with these arguments like making it headless or changing loging level it's on your court now  :
     - chrome_options.add_argument("--disable-logging")
     - chrome_options.add_argument('log-level=3')
     - chrome_options.add_argument("--headless")